schafezp/karmabot/README.md

 - [x] Fix bug: currently users without usernames cannot receive karma. (users get karma but /showkarma still does not display properly)
 - [x] Handle bot tokens being passed in as environment variables (including with docker-compose support)
 - [x] Fix users without username being reported as "NaN"  or "None" (in showkarma or userinfo)
+- [x] Use ON CONFLICT UPDATE SET to not allow users to +1 a single post multiple times
+- [x] add /plus1 and /minus1 (or similar) commands as alternative to +1 or -1 for faster mobile usage